"Well, yeah! No, wait... uh, yeah. Yeah, it all was a lie. Toodles!"

 - Deconstructed to a certain extent in the Noughts & Crosses series.
 Second book, woman gets letter from dead man she slept with.
 Letter essentially says the first variant up above.
 Letter sends woman into depression, neglect for her child and changes her personality.
 Next book, turns out he couldn't decide whether to put in his actual feelings or (as per above) burn bridges to make her move on.
 Second letter ends up being delivered, about 16 years after the first.
 By this time, child has found first letter and, believing every word, joins the terrorist group her father was in.
 The whole thing balances between heart-wrenching and a posthumous What an Idiot moment.

-- Non-romantic example, and also a deconstruction: In 1984, after being caught by O'Brian, Winston at one point asks if there really is an underground movement against Big Brother, since the one O'Brian led him into was a trap laid by the thought police.
+- Non-romantic example, and also a deconstruction: In 1984, after being caught by O'Brien, Winston at one point asks if there really is an underground movement against Big Brother, since the one O'Brien led him into was a trap laid by the thought police.
 Being Dangerously Genre Savvy, the villain gives the reply: "You will never know."

 - Amy wonders this in The 39 Clues after Ian pretends to love her so he and his sister can run off with her and her brother's clue.
 As it turns out, it wasn't.